20th Century Masters – The Millennium Collection: The Best of Waylon Jennings

-20th Century Masters – The Millennium Collection: The Best of Waylon Jennings is a compilation album by American country music artist Waylon Jennings, released on MCA Nashville on May 9, 2000.
+20th Century Masters – The Millennium Collection: The Best of Waylon Jennings is the eighteenth compilation album by American country music artist Waylon Jennings, released on MCA Nashville on May 9, 2000.
 It contains material from the singer's short tenure at MCA; this includes three tracks from Will the Wolf Survive (1986), two from Hangin' Tough (1987), another two from A Man Called Hoss (1987) and four from Full Circle (1988).